 Judy’s passion is to create safe spaces for people to discover and celebrate who they are right now.
 Through teaching yoga, she supports students in developing a compassionate relationship with their bodies that allows their spirits to shine through.

-In addition to private sessions, workplace seminars, and workshops, she teaches regular weekly yoga classes at Body, Mind & Sol in Berea, Kentucky.
+In addition to private sessions, workplace seminars, and workshops, she teaches regular weekly yoga classes through Yoga & Meditation with Judy.
 Her Laughter Yoga workshops are especially popular for workplace settings.

 In 2017, Judy completed Yoga for Cancer training with Tari Prinster’s Y4C methodology.
 Her professional training also includes “Integrative Yoga for Seniors” at Duke University’s Center for Integrative Medicine, “Yoga for the Rest of Us” with Peggy Cappy, and “Yoga for Scoliosis, Part I” with Elise Browning Miller at the Kripalu Center for Yoga and Health.
 She began her yoga journey in earnest as a student of Zoe MacLaren (Sacred Living Yoga) and completed advanced training as a Registered Yoga Teacher with Amanda, our Director and Lead Trainer.

 Judy has also guided wilderness vision quests, trained with the School of Lost Borders, worked for 30 years in public broadcasting, and served as Executive Director for the Habitat for Humanity affiliate in Madison & Clark Counties in Kentucky.